russellcxl/singlish-app/README.md

 ## SEI-23 Project 3 – Singlish

 ### Problem Statement
-Many times, foreign visitors who are residing in Singapore find it hard to understand the locals' unoffical language.
+Many times, foreign visitors who are residing in Singapore find it hard to understand the locals' unofficial language.
 To create a more inclusive community, this is the <strong>Singlish app</strong>.

 ### Wireframes, ERD
 ERD: